vt-aoe-nanosat-avionics/nicod-cdh/Rust_on_the_microcontroller.md

 cargo install cargo-generate
 sudo apt install gdb-multiarch openocd qemu-system-arm
 ```
 # Udev Rules (This will allow you to write binary output files to the board)
+## Refer to the Rust book linked at the top for a more indepth look at this
 ```bash
 # Create this path
 /etc/udev/rules.d/